 First of all, a page that starts with "we are honored to announce" suggests that this is a recent statement; too bad it is the same story that dates back to 2017, but UoPeople.edu keeps removing or changing the date.

 That being said, the partnership allows hypothetical UoPeople graduates to apply for undergraduate studies in Edinburgh.
 It should be noted that it is not guaranteed that University of Edinburgh will accept the students: a former UoPeople student simply can apply.
-But anyone can apply anyway, there is no need to be a UoPeople student!
+However, anyone can apply anyway: there is no need to be a UoPeople student!
 Besides, why on earth should we give thousands of dollars to University of the People for a useless diploma, if we can enroll in a real college right away without paying anyone?
 Bottom line: it is just a way for the University of the People to squeeze money out of people and waste their time.

 Have you ever wondered how many "students" exploited this wonderful "partnership"?
 Ranald Leask, international PR & media manager at the University of Edinburgh, can give us the official answer: "Although we have yet to welcome any students through our partnership, this track remains open and we look forward to collaborating with University of the People in the future.", which is a polite way to say that 0 (zero) UoPeople students have been accepted at the University of Edinburgh.